FrancesCoronel/personal-website-v3/site/content/adventures/2016-04-07-awesome-web-dev-tips-fullstack-academy.md

 Source

-This doesn’t work with ST2.
+This doesn't work with ST2.

 ### "Bada\*\*ify" your terminal & shell with oh-my-zsh